CyberFlameGO/svnpython/Doc/library/stdtypes.rst

    .. method:: intersection_update(other, ...)
                set &= other & ...

-      Update the set, keeping only elements found in it and all others.
+      Update the set, keeping only elements found in it and *other*.

       .. versionchanged:: 2.6
          Accepts multiple input iterables.